Kate Middleton Swaps Stilettos for Sneakers to Visit Her Chelsea Flower Show Treehouse

 During the pubic engagement, Middleton spent some time with local schoolchildren at her garden as they enjoyed the surroundings while reed boat baking and marshmallow toasting.
 The mother of three is due to join Queen Elizabeth II and other royals later today at the flower show.

+The chestnut, hazel and stag horn oak structure is said to be inspired by a nest and is meant to offer a retreat in the trees.
+A group of youngsters experienced the view firsthand as they stood at the top with the duchess.

-Ahead of the garden's official debut, Kensington Palace previewed the project by sharing a handful of photos of the duchess looking joyfully at home in the space, including on a rope swing.
+Ahead of the garden's official debut, Kensington Palace previewed the project by sharing a handful of photos of Kate looking joyfully at home in the space, including on a rope swing.

 Yui Mok – WPA Pool/Getty Images

-On Sunday, she, Prince Williamand their three children, Prince George, Princess Charlotte and Prince Louis, paid a visit to the garden—and the photos were expectedly adorable.
+On Sunday, she, Prince Williamand their three children, Prince George, 5, Princess Charlotte, 4, and Prince Louis, 1, got a chance to play in the garden together—and the photos were expectedly adorable.

 Yui Mok – WPA Pool/Getty Images